-A UK-born film colourist (since 2013) I am a graduate of UP.GRADE, the German Film and Television Academy’s revered 9-month, full-time post-graduate colourist programme, I have been fortunate to have received extensive teaching and mentoring from some of the most distinguished professionals in the post-production industry.
+A UK-born film colourist I am a graduate of UP.GRADE, the German Film and Television Academy’s revered 9-month, full-time post-graduate colourist programme where I was fortunate to have received extensive teaching and mentoring from some of the most distinguished professionals in the post-production industry.

 When I have time (which is rare) I explore the history of cinematography using forms of mimesis – for example re-photographing location scenes from popular films.
 This site also contains a number of examples of my personal creative work with images, including cinema ‘timeslices’ and traditional still photography.

 I work as a freelance DI colourist and workflow consultant.
 I enjoy developing creative partnerships with cinematographers, developing show looks tailor-made for specific projects and colour-managed workflows – mainly for long-form projects.

 For me, just as cinematographers have the responsibility of authoring the image, the colourist should be responsible both for realising that image from the camera material and for maintaining its intended expression through today’s many viewing scenarios.